-Efficiency Maine offers incentives up to $5,000 for geothermal systems (also called ground source heat, ground source heat pumps, or geothermal heat pumps) through the Home Energy Savings Program.
+Efficiency Maine offers incentives up to $5,000 through the Home Energy Savings Program for best in class geothermal systems that meet EPA Energy Star Tier 3 Criteria (also called ground source heat, ground source heat pumps, or geothermal heat pumps).
 Geothermal systems take advantage of the constant temperature of the ground below the frost line to heat in the winter and cool in the summer.
 Like all heat pump technologies, geothermal systems don’t create heat, they move it using the same process as standard air conditioners and refrigerators.
 In the winter, heat is drawn from underground and is transferred to the house.
 In the summer, the process is reversed to remove heat from the house and transfer heat to the ground.

 - Water or a refrigerant moves through a loop of pipes.